 Alfred Korzybski, Science and Sanity

-Korzybski is known for proclaiming “the map is not the territory,” which is particularly interesting because, aside from Baudrillard, he is the only one writing what is considered non-fiction and he believes it is important to draw this distinction.
+Korzybski is known for proclaiming “the map is not the territory,” which is particularly interesting because, aside from Baudrillard, he is the only one writing what is considered non-fiction and he still believes it is important to draw this distinction.
 He aims to identify the “sovereign difference.”
-He is making a larger point about language functioning like a map.
+The reason is because he is making a larger point about language functioning like a map.

 Much like Ferdinand de Saussure argues, language points to reality, but it is not reality in and of itself.
 It is not the ding an sich.
 Said another way, there is no ontological link between language and reality.